 - Stackability: They’re designed to stack two high when full, but I don’t recommend this for home use without an engineered support system.

-For homesteaders, an IBC tote is often the sweet spot — more capacity than a 55 gallon water barrel, less complex than a full tank installation, and portable enough to reposition with a pallet jack.
+For homesteaders, an IBC tote is often the sweet spot — more capacity than a 55-gallon barrel, less complex than a full tank installation, and portable enough to reposition with a pallet jack.

 Where to Place Your Water Storage Tank